cgwire/kitsu/docs/getting-started-production/README.md

 ![First add shots](../img/getting-started/new_shot.png)

-A new pop up opens, as for the creation of the assets.
+A new pop-up opens for the creation of the assets.
 You can now create the episodes, the sequences, and shots.

-Enter the first episode using your code name, for example, e01, then click on the **add** button (1).
+Enter the first episode using your code name, e01, then click on the **add** button (1).
 Do the same for the sequence, for instance, sq01, then **add** (2), and now the shots: sh001, then again **add** (3).
 You can also define padding for your shots.